MyFeed Personalized Content

 Allergies and the Immune System

-4 mins to read Sep 29, 2016
+4 mins to read By Shen-Li Tan Sep 29, 2016

 Did you know that allergies are linked to the immune system?
 Most of the time when your child has an allergy, it is a result of his or her immune system reacting to a false alarm.
 Allergens are normally harmless substances; however, when a child is allergic to that substance, the immune system produces antibodies to protect your child by attacking the allergen.
-If your child has allergies, and encounters an allergen, there may be reactions such as itching, a runny nose, wheezing or other more severe symptoms.
+If your child has allergies, and encounters an allergen, there may be reactions such as rashes, itching, runny nose, , wheezing or other more severe symptoms.
 Common allergens include dust mites, mould, pet dander and tree pollen.

 Your Child’s Immune System